turingschool/career-development-curriculum/module_three/job_search_strategies.md

 * Write a tailored cover letter for the position
 * Research the technologies/libraries the company uses to use in an upcoming project

-### Your Turn: Conduct Research & Update Your Jobtrack.io Account
+### Your Turn: Conduct Research & Update Your Tracker
 You have 15 minutes now to get started researching and adding opportunities you're interested in to your Jobtrack.io account.

 ### Closing & Next Steps